kubernetes-retired/external-storage/docs/deployment.md

 $ API_HOST=172.17.0.1 KUBE_ENABLE_CLUSTER_DNS=true hack/local-up-cluster.sh
 ```

 Decide on a unique name to give the provisioner that follows the naming scheme `<vendor name>/<provisioner name>`.
-The provisioner will only provision volumes for claims that request a `StorageClass` with a provisioner field set equal to this name.
+The provisioner will only provision volumes for claims that request a `StorageClass` with a `provisioner` field set equal to this name.
+For example, the names of the in-tree GCE and AWS provisioners are `kubernetes.io/gce-pd` and `kubernetes.io/aws-ebs`.

 Decide how to run nfs-provisioner.
 It can be run in Kubernetes as a pod or outside of Kubernetes as a standalone container or binary.
 See [here](#a-note-on-deciding-how-to-run) for help on deciding between a pod and deployment; in short, if you want to back your shares with persistent storage, running a deployment & service has some benefits.